TF-104G 28+01 display in the "Militärhistorisches Museum der Bundeswehr" (Bundeswehr Museum of Military History) at Berlin-Gatow 2023

 cockpit of 28+01 at Berlin has been painted in Luke AFB 69 TFTS colors and is displayed in a "Luke AFB corner" inside the museum

-August 3, 2007 noted; "Militärhistorisches Museum der Bundeswehr" (Bundeswehr Museum of Military History) January 2024 in silver colors last noted.
+August 3, 2007 noted; "Militärhistorisches Museum der Bundeswehr" (Bundeswehr Museum of Military History) January 2025 in silver colors noted; March 2026 noted.

 In 2011 the "Luftwaffenmuseum der Bundeswehr" (Air Force Museum of the Bundeswehr) at Berlin-Gatow airfield was renamed as an